 - Falling or rolling

-- Eyeballs that shake
+- Eyeballs that shake (nystagmus)

 - Lack of coordination

-Misty had several episodes of not being able to walk, falling on all fours every time she got up.
+Misty had several episodes of not being able to walk and falling on all fours every time she got up.
 I had to carry her to be weighed at the vets, where she again tumbled over in a vain attempt to stand.
 She finally managed to stand, and my husband and I heaved huge sighs of relief, at least for that minute!

-A dog does shake its head occasionally to get rid of excess water in its ears or when its head is wet.
-When it shakes its head to and fro without stopping, however, or without apparent cause, raise the alarm immediately.
+No, the dog is not plugged into its earphones.
+Head-shaking is another sign of a neurological problem, and perhaps one that is fairly severe.
+A dog will shake its head occasionally to get rid of excess water in its ears or when its head is wet.
+When it shakes its head to and fro without stopping, however, or without apparent cause (like an inner ear infection), raise the alarm immediately.

 That is exactly what happened to Misty when she experienced seizures.
-It took time for the head shaking to stop.
+It took time for the head-shaking to stop.

-Dragging Paws Suddenly
+4. Dragging of the Paws